And Get Shit Done

 What I find really useful is to set my mobile to airplane mode or do not disturb so no one can interrupt me when I am working.
 Try to do this whenever you need to focus on something, and you will be amazed by the productivity levels you can reach.

-7. Read More.
 You can add to your expertise and skills just by making use of your library more often.
 If you want to be better at math, read about math, if you want to be better at business, read about business.
 Reading will expand your knowledge and give you a feeling of satisfaction and enjoyment.
-I split my reading time into three categories: Educational, spiritual and entertainment.

 It is less probable for you to think you are procrastinating after having read a good book for one hour than having watched a reality show.
 You can learn something in both cases, but reading gives us a better feeling of achievement.

-9. Exercise.
 If you can find 20 minutes to check Facebook, you can make time to do ten burpees, ten sit-ups, and ten squats.
 I don’t buy into the “I don’t have time” excuse.
 If you don’t have time to take care of your health, there’s something seriously wrong!
 Get into the habit of moving and exercising.
 If you want to start with something challenging but doable, T25 will get you coming for more every day.
-It is only 25 minutes a day!
+It’s one of my favorite at-home workout programs and it’s only 25 minutes a day!